definitelynotrafa/WiredWatcher/README.md

 nano ~/.local/share/applications/wiredwatcher.desktop

-# Then add this modifying it your info
+# Then add this modifying it with your info

 [Desktop Entry]
 Name=wired://watcher